 If you do have gestational diabetes, it’s important to get treated quickly since it can cause problems for both your health and your baby’s.

-The causes of gestational diabetes are not fully understood and it can’t be prevented entirely.
+The causes of gestational diabetes aren’t fully understood and it can’t be prevented entirely.
 But you can lower your risk of developing it.
 Keep reading to learn more about this condition and what you can do to decrease your risk.

 - being over age 25

 - having a close relative with type 2 diabetes

 - having conditions that cause insulin resistance, such as polycystic ovarian syndrome (PCOS) and the skin disorder acanthosis nigricans